mantidproject/mantid/docs/source/plotting/index.rst

   Listed_CustomCmap_r = ListedColormap(Reverse, name=(Cmap_Name + '_r') )
   plt.register_cmap(name=(Cmap_Name + '_r'), cmap= Listed_CustomCmap_r)

-- If you have a Colormap file in a MantidPlot format (N by 3) with all values between 0 and 255, firstly **rename the file extension from .map to .txt**, then use:
+- If you have a Colormap file in a Mantid format (N by 3) with all values between 0 and 255, firstly **rename the file extension from .map to .txt**, then use:

 *1b.
-Convert MantidPlot Colormap and Register*
+Convert Mantid Colormap and Register*

 .. code-block:: python